There are ten

 Traffic is heavy, the road shoulders come and go, while hills and

 curves hide cyclists from motorists.
 Highway 154 south of the lake

 is even worse.

-$10 per person per night.
+bike-in area for $10 per person per night.
 No maximum stay limit.
-Despite high winds that
+Despite

-sometimes blow down the Gaviota Pass and over the campgrounds, the area
+high winds that sometimes blow down the Gaviota Pass and over the campgrounds,

-is a popular spot for swimming, picnicking, surf fishing and camping.
+the area is a popular spot for swimming, picnicking, surf fishing and

 view of the coast and the Channel Islands.
 Cycling along this section